wrongu/LORDAP/README.md

 x2 = loadOrRun(@process_other_data, {12}, options);
 ```

-...but even this can get tedious and can be automated using "query structs"
+...but even this can get tedious and can be automated using "query structs."
+Exactly one of either `options.uid` or `options.query` __must__ be supplied.

 Advanced Usage and Query Structs
 ---